uwdub/web-dub/_people/template.md

 version: 1

 ################################################################################
 # A people file might exist but lack values for some fields.
-These are 'TBD'.
+These are 'NA'.
 # The only valid value is 'True'.
-A TBD field should not be present if 'False'.
+A NA field should not be present if 'False'.
 ################################################################################
+na_web: true

 ################################################################################
 # Full name listed in the order of last name, first name, middle name(s).
 #
 # name:
 # - Surname
 # - First
 # - Middle
 # - More
 ################################################################################
 name:
+- Surname
+- First
-    - template
+- Middle

 ################################################################################
-# Each person has a single role, which is out highest level grouping.
+# Each person has a single main role, and may have additional alumni roles.
+# The first role that is listed is their main (current) role.
+# Valid roles: faculty, doctoral, masters, undergrad, staff
+#              alumni-faculty, alumni-doctoral, alumni-masters, alumni-undergrad
+#
 # A person may have multiple positions.
-Position consists of titles and units.
+Positions consist of titles and units.
 # Each value for a field must match one of the options below exactly.
 #
-# Valid roles: faculty, doctoral, masters, undergrad, staff
-# Valid faculty titles: Associate Professor, Assistant Professor, Emeritus
+# Valid faculty titles: Professor, Professor Emeritus
+#
 # Valid faculty and doctoral units:
 #   Computer Science & Engineering
+#   Division of Design
 #   Human Centered Design & Engineering
+#   Information School
 #   Human Computer Interaction & Design
+#   Architecture
+#   Biomedical & Health Informatics
+#   Communications
+#   DXARTS Digital Arts
+#   Electrical Engineering
+#   Industrial & Systems Engineering
+#   Mechanical Engineering
-#   Division of Design
+#   Psychology
-#   Information School
+#
 # Valid masters units:
+#   Master of Science in Computer Science & Engineering
+#   Master of Design
+#   Master of Science in Human Centered Design & Engineering
 #   Master of Science in Information Management
+#   Master of Library and Information Science
 #   Master of Human-Computer Interaction + Design
+#   Master of Science in Architecture
+#   Master of Science in Biomedical and Health Informatics
+#   Master of Communication in Digital Media
+#   Master of Communication in Communities and Networks
+#   Master of Science in Electrical Engineering
+#   Master of Industrial and Systems Engineering
+#   Master of Science in Industrial Engineering
+#   Master of Science in Mechanical Engineering
-#   Master of Science in Human Centered Design & Engineering
+#   Master of Science in Engineering
 #
 # Faculty have one or more title and units.
 # role:
 #  - faculty
 # position:
-#  - title: Associate Professor
+#  - title: Professor
 #    unit: Information School
-#  - title: Adjunct Associate Professor
+#  - title: Professor
 #    unit: Computer Science & Engineering
 #
 # Students do not have a title, but can have one more units.